Zigbee: Communication and device discovery

 For applications to communicate, the devices that support them must use a common application protocol (types of messages, formats and so on); these sets of conventions are grouped in profiles.
-Furthermore, binding is decided upon by matching input and output unique within the context of a given profile and associated to an incoming or outgoing data flow in a device.
+Furthermore, binding is decided upon by matching input and output unique within the context of a given profile and associated with an incoming or outgoing data flow in a device.
 Binding tables contain source and destination pairs.

 Depending on the available information, device discovery may follow different methods.
 When the network address is known, the IEEE address can be requested using unicast communication.
-When it is not, petitions are broadcast.
-End devices will simply respond with the requested address while a network coordinator or a router will also send the addresses of all the devices associated with it.
+When it is not, requests are broadcast.
+End devices will simply respond with the requested address, while a network coordinator or a router will also send the addresses of all the devices associated with it.

 This permits external devices to find out about devices in a network and the services that they offer, which endpoints can report when queried by the discovering device (which has previously obtained their addresses).
 Matching services can also be used.

 The use of cluster identifiers enforces the binding of complementary entities using the binding tables, which are maintained by Zigbee coordinators, as the table must always be available within a network and coordinators are most likely to have a permanent power supply.
 Backups, managed by higher-level layers, may be needed by some applications.
-Binding requires an established communication link; after it exists, whether to add a new node to the network is decided, according to the application and security policies.
+Binding requires an established communication link; after it exists, whether to add a new node to the network is decided according to the application and security policies.

 Communication can happen right after the association.
 Direct addressing uses both radio address and endpoint identifier, whereas indirect addressing uses every relevant field (address, endpoint, cluster, and attribute) and requires that they are sent to the network coordinator, which maintains associations and translates requests for communication.
 Indirect addressing is particularly useful to keep some devices very simple and minimize their need for storage.
 Besides these two methods, broadcast to all endpoints in a device is available, and group addressing is used to communicate with groups of endpoints belonging to a specified set of devices.